What to look for in a road bike under £2000?

 - Many people are looking for a carbon frame at this price point

-- You could also go for an aluminium frame with top spec (groupset and wheels)
+- You could also go for an aluminium frame with a high spec finish (groupset and wheels)

-- Expect a groupset around Shimano Ultegra level
+- Expect a groupset around Shimano Ultegra rim brake or 105 disc brake.

 - The wheels will likely not match the ride of the frame and you may want to leave spare cash to upgrade them

-When you walk into a bike shop with two grand in your pocket, you’re justified in expecting to exchange that cash for a bike that will see you dancing up the hills and racing to the town signs for years to come.
+When you walk into a bike shop with two grand in your pocket, you’re justified in expecting to exchange that cash for a bike that will see you dancing up the hills and sprinting for town signs for years to come.

-The majority of riders selecting a bike at this price point are looking for carbon as their chosen frame material, and if you’re buying a pre-built machine you can usually get one fitted out with Shimano Ultegra when you’re shelling out this sort of cash.
+The majority of riders selecting a bike at this price point are looking for carbon as their chosen frame material, and if you’re buying a pre-built machine you can get one sporting Shimano Ultegra, especially if its a rim brake bike, when you’re shelling out this sort of cash, but if it’s a disc brake variety, it’s often the much respected Shimano 105

 However, carbon isn’t the only option – aluminium has its merits – bringing with it a lively ride feel and resilience that will be a comfort for those looking to race crits where robustness might well trump weight concerns.